cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/_index.md

 +++
 title = "Architecture"
-description = "Cloudify manager manager  architecture" weight = 10
+description = "Covers High Level Archiecture and security aspects" weight = 10
 +++

-# Overview
+## Overview

 This section collects information about the architecture and operational characteristics of Cloudify Manager.